gwijthoff/Screenreading/screenreading_syllabus.md

 ***February 19: LAB 1: Annotation***

-> A workshop on tools for organizing and annotating digital text, including Zotero, Calibre, Evernote, Delicious, Rap Genius, Goodreader, Skim, Annotation Studio (by MIT's HyperStudio) Institute for the Future of the Book's Open Utopia, and Prism.
+> A workshop on tools for organizing and annotating digital text, including Zotero, Calibre, Evernote, Delicious, Rap Genius, Goodreader, Skim, Annotation Studio (by MIT's HyperStudio) Institute for the Future of the Book's SocialBook, and Prism.

 **February 20: It took 200 years for libraries to shelve print & manuscript as separate entities.**